Kolmogorov-Smirnov Test in R Programming

 Visualization of the Kolmogorov- Smirnov Test in R

-Being quite sensitive to the difference of shape and location of the empirical cumulative distribution of the chosen two samples, the two-sample K-S test is efficient, and one of the most general and useful non-parametric test.
+Being quite sensitive to the difference in shape and location of the empirical cumulative distribution of the chosen two samples, the two-sample K-S test is efficient, and one of the most general and useful non-parametric tests.
 Hence we will see how the graph represents the difference between the two samples.

-Here we are generating both the samples using the rnorm() functions and then plot them.
+Here we are generating both samples using the rnorm() functions and then plotting them.

 Two-sample Kolmogorov-Smirnov test data: x and x2 D^- = 0.34, p-value = 0.003089 alternative hypothesis: the CDF of x lies below that of y